MetroWest (Bristol)

 MetroWest, formerly known as the Greater Bristol Metro, is a project to improve the rail services in Bristol, England, and the surrounding region.
 It was first proposed at First Great Western's Stakeholder Event in March 2008.
 The aim of the project is to develop half-hourly services through central Bristol which will also serve the surrounding West of England region.
-Transport campaigning groups Friends of Suburban Bristol Railways (FoSBR) and Transport for Greater Bristol are actively supporting the proposal, as are the three unitary authorities under the West of England Combined Authority and North Somerset Council.
+Transport campaigning groups Friends of Suburban Bristol Railways (FoSBR) and Transport for Greater Bristol are actively supporting the proposal, as are the three unitary authorities under the West of England Combined Authority (WECA) and North Somerset Council.

 MetroWest services began on 13 December 2021, with the doubling of the frequency of services from Bristol Temple Meads to Severn Beach.

 History

 Early plans

 Earlier plans for a metro system were promoted by then MEP Richard Cottrell in 1986, and acts of Parliament were secured.
 This would have used existing track, with new build through the city centre.
 However, the scheme folded in around 2004 when Advanced Transport for Avon was wound up with debts of £3.8 million.